eMedicine Specialties > General Surgery > Abdomen

 Hepatic abscesses

-In general, abscesses are adequately managed by antibiotics and percutaneous drainage.
+In general, abscesses are adequately managed by means of antibiotics and percutaneous drainage.
 If abscesses persist despite attempted percutaneous drainage, surgical drainage is indicated.
 Other surgical indications include large cysts at risk of rupture and abscesses not anatomically amenable to percutaneous treatment.

 Prepare patients for general endotracheal anesthesia.
 Prophylactic antibiotics are not necessary.
 The patient is positioned supine, with placement of orogastric and bladder catheters to decompress the stomach and bladder.
 The abdomen is prepared and draped in a sterile fashion.

 The operation is begun by inducing pneumoperitoneum with carbon dioxide gas via placement of a Veress needle or Hasson trocar.
-Generally, 3 laparoscopic ports are required, one for the telescope with camera, one for retraction, and one to carry out the dissection.
+Generally, three laparoscopic ports are required: one for the telescope with camera, one for retraction, and one to carry out the dissection.
 The extent of the cyst is usually readily apparent on laparoscopic inspection, but, if not, laparoscopic ultrasonography can be performed to define the cyst anatomy.
-The line of the intended unroofing is marked with electrocautery, and the cyst excision itself is undertaken with electrocautery or a harmonic scalpel (see images below and Images 8-10).
-Excision of the entire cyst wall is neither necessary nor desired and, if attempted, carries the risk of injury to portal or hepatic venous vessels that may be stretched over the cyst wall.

-Laparoscopic view of the initial hepatic cyst puncture, before unroofing.
-The lesion is located high in the right lobe of the liver near the diaphragm.
+Laparoscopic view of initial hepatic cyst puncture Laparoscopic view of initial hepatic cyst puncture, before unroofing.
+Lesion is located high in right liver near the diaphragm.

-Drawing of final result of laparoscopic unroofing of a large simple hepatic cyst in the right lobe of the liver.
+Drawing of final result of laparoscopic unroofing Drawing of final result of laparoscopic unroofing of a large simple hepatic cyst in right liver.

-Postoperative Details
+Postoperative Care

 In patients undergoing laparoscopic unroofing of simple hepatic cysts, the orogastric and bladder catheters can be removed before the patient awakens from anesthesia.
+A light diet is offered the evening of surgery, and most patients can be discharged home the following day.

 Generally, recovery is rapid, and most patients resume full activity within 1 week.
 Patients can shower with the waterproof dressings in place the day after surgery.
 The dressings can be removed after 2-3 days.